aws/aws-cdk/packages/aws-cdk-lib/aws-elasticloadbalancingv2/README.md

 });
 ```

-### Weighted random routing algorithms and automatic target weights for Application Loaf balancer
+### Weighted random routing algorithms and automatic target weights for your Application Load Balancer

-You can use weighted random routing algorithms by setting `loadBalancingAlgorithmType` to `TargetGroupLoadBalancingAlgorithmType.WEIGHTED_RANDOM`.
+You can use the `weighted_random` routing algorithms by setting the `loadBalancingAlgorithmType` property.

-When using this algorithm, Automatic Target Weights (ATW) anomaly mitigation can be used by setting `enableAnomalyMitigation` to true.
+When using this algorithm, Automatic Target Weights (ATW) anomaly mitigation can be used by setting `enableAnomalyMitigation` to `true`.

 For more information, see [Routing algorithms](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html#modify-routing-algorithm) and [Automatic Target Weights (ATW)](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html#automatic-target-weights).